-- Container scheduling
+- Container scheduling and auto-scaling

 - Health checking and recovery

 - Replication for parallelization and high availability

 - Internal network management for service naming, discovery, and load balancing

 Kubernetes can orchestrate your containers wherever they run, which facilitates multi-cloud deployments and migrations between infrastructure platforms.
 Hosted and self-managed flavors of Kubernetes abound, from enterprise-optimized platforms such as OpenShift and Pivotal Container Service to cloud services such as Google Kubernetes Engine, Amazon Elastic Kubernetes Service, Azure Kubernetes Service, and Oracle’s Container Engine for Kubernetes.

 Since its introduction in 2014, Kubernetes has been steadily gaining in popularity across a range of industries and use cases.
 Datadog’s research shows that almost one-half of organizations running containers were using Kubernetes as of November 2019.

 At the lowest level, Kubernetes workloads run in containers, although part of the benefit of running a Kubernetes cluster is that it frees you from managing individual containers.
 Instead, Kubernetes users make use of abstractions such as pods, which bundle containers together into deployable units (and which are described in more detail below).

 Kubernetes was originally built to orchestrate Docker containers, but has since opened its support to a variety of container runtimes.
 In version 1.5, Kubernetes introduced the Container Runtime Interface (CRI), an API that allows users to adopt any container runtime that implements the CRI.
 With pluggable runtime support via the CRI, you can now choose between Docker, containerd, CRI-O, and other runtimes, without needing specialized support for each technology individually.